AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 structures of infinity from the point of view of set theory.
 In

-geometric modeling, the idea of ??infinity is more complex from
+geometric modeling, the idea of infinity is more complex from

 another point of view.
 In two- and multidimensional metric spaces